 Selling your life insurance policy can be a great way to free up some extra cash when you need it.
-If you are paying premiums on a life insurance policy, are at least 65 years old, you could sell your life insurance policy.
+If you are paying premiums on a life insurance policy, are at least 65 years old, you could sell your life insurance policy for cash.
 While you are free to sell your policy, there are some tax considerations to take into account.
 Here’s what you should know about the taxation of a life settlement policy sale.

 Why Sell Your Life Insurance Policy?